Finance and insurance solutions Natural Disaster Fund (NDF)

-Global Parametrics manages the NDF, covering the entire value chain from risk modelling all the way to risk coverage in the NDF.
+Global Parametrics manages NDF, covering the entire value chain from risk modelling all the way to risk coverage in the Fund.
 Global Parametrics seeks to build close partnerships with its clients from the private sector, developing holistic, multi-year approaches.

-The purpose of the NDF is to provide protection against climate risks for an additional 66 to 105 million poor and vulnerable people by 2025.
+The objective of NDF is to provide protection against climate risks for an additional 66 to 105 million poor and vulnerable people by 2025.

 As at: 20/09/2022